draddo11/100-days-of-code/r2-log.md

 Did some more sql,starting my day with the vue handbook

 ## R2D14
-Discovered that my old projects using the web simple command to generat vue templtates was no longer supported and thats why the npm run dev command wasnt working for them and i deleted them out of fustration some weeks pass .. need to find time to redo all the projects with vue create and leearn sas/lass for my css needsin vue projects
+Discovered that my old projects using the web simple command to generat vue templtates was no longer supported and thats why the npm run dev command wasnt working for them and i deleted them out of fustration some weeks pass .. need to find time to redo all the projects with vue create and learn sas/lass for my css needs in vue projects.

+## R2D15
+Looking into saas docs and how to go about the css issue becasue scope css is not working for my components.